 While Texas has a reputation for deregulation and for having business-friendly laws, it did not stay behind when it came to regulating the handling of personal data: On June 18, 2023, Governor Greg Abbott signed into law the Texas Data Privacy and Security Act (TDPSA), making Texas the eleventh US State to introduce a data privacy law regime.

-Although the governor approved the new legislation last year, the Texas Data Privacy and Security Act will become enforceable on July 1, 2024.
+Although the governor approved the new legislation last year, the Texas Data Privacy and Security Act became enforceable on July 1, 2024, with certain provisions becoming effective on January 1, 2025.

 Texas Data Privacy Law imposes various obligations on businesses, such as obtaining consent for the collection of sensitive personal data and signing a data processing agreement between data controllers and data processors.